Onelinerhub/onelinerhub/python-scikit-learn/get-lasso-model-coefficients.md

 - `.Lasso(` - create Lasso model object
 - `.fit(` - train model with a given features and target variable dataset
 - `.coef_` - returns list of coefficients of a trained model
-- `intercept_` - value of linear model intercept after training
+- `.intercept_` - value of linear model intercept after training
 - `sparse_coef_` - sparse representation of the fitted coefficients

 group: lasso